imAsparky/junction-box/docs/source/Design/design-tailwind-figma.rst

 Design with Tailwind css and Figma
 ==================================

+|

+`Tailwindcss, <https://tailwindcss.com/>`__ a utility first CSS framework with classes that can be composed to build any website design directly in your markup.

+|

-`Figma <https://www.figma.com/>`__, a  UX design tool,  allows the entire team to interact with the latest web design by accessing a single, live URL.
+`Figma <https://www.figma.com/>`__, a free UX design tool,  allows the entire team to interact with the latest web design by accessing a single, live URL.

-Figma is a free design tool that helps teams create, test, and ship better designs from start to finish.
+Figma helps teams create, test, and ship better website designs from start to finish.

 |